aman-nidhi/aman-nidhi/README.md

 - 🌱 I’m currently learning ...
 Typescript, Django, System Design, DB
 - 👯 I’m looking to collaborate on ... js and python project, or anything interesting
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-Algotihms, Web Development, Software Career
+Algorithms, Web Development, Software Career
 - 📫 How to reach me: ... twitter, linkedin
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...